-What is the Hearing Officer Looking For at an Appeal Hearing?
+What Is the Hearing Officer Looking For at an Appeal Hearing?

 Now, imagine being a hearing officer, essentially a judge, in a state where over 200 people die from alcohol-related driving accidents every year.
-As the hearing officer, you have to decide whether you’re going to put someone with multiple drunk-driving offenses back behind the wheel of a car and back on the road.
+As the hearing officer, you have to decide whether you will put someone with multiple drunk-driving offenses back behind the wheel of a car and back on the road.
 The hearing officer has to make, literally, a life-and-death decision.
 If the hearing officer places somebody back on the road who gets drunk, starts driving, and then kills someone, that hearing officer has to live with that feeling of guilt.

-The answer is not complicated — you need to show that you have changed your conduct, and your change is going to last.
+The answer is not complicated — you need to show that you have changed your conduct and your change is going to last.
 This means (i) admitting that you had a problem, (ii) demonstrating how you have solved your problem, (iii) proving that the changes you have made will be lasting, and (iv) demonstrating that your past problems will not reoccur.

-What do You Need to Prove at an Appeal Hearing?
+What Do You Need to Prove at an Appeal Hearing?

 You must prove to the hearing officer that you deserve to have your driver’s license returned to you.
-This means that you must convince the hearing officer of each element necessary to win the hearing by clear and convincing evidence.
+This means that you must convince the hearing officer of each element necessary to win the hearing with clear and convincing evidence.
 First, we’re going to discuss the “standard-of-proof.”
-Then, we’ll briefly discuss each element that you need to prove to win your case.
+Then, we’ll briefly discuss each element you need to prove to win your case.

-What is the Standard of Proof?
+What Is the Standard of Proof?
 Clear-and-Convincing Evidence.